mvrzan/salesforce-data-cloud-ecommerce/README.md

 ```

 By default, it uses `<root>/index.html` as the build entry point, and produces an application bundle that is suitable to be served over a static hosting service.
 For more details on the build step, visit the [official documentation](https://vitejs.dev/guide/build.html).

+## Kudos

+This project was inspired by [Custom Threads](https://github.com/developedbygeo/Custom-threads) repository.

 ## License